dklassic/APFrameworkUI/README.md

     void ButtonPressedAction() => _ = 0;
 }
 ```
 By inheriting the `GeneralUISystemWithNavigation` class, you can quickly initialize UI by overriding `InitializeUI()`.
-The quickest way to setup a UI is to simple create an UI initialized with a single `WindowElement`.
+The quickest way to setup a UI is to simply create an UI initialized with a single `WindowElement`.
 That wouldn't be much useful at all so usually you'd want to initialize a `WindowUI` then add in all the elements:
 ```C#
 public class BiggerWindow : GeneralUISystemWithNavigation {